-WO1.5 ACTION: Monitor housing and shelter for low-income residents and residents experiencing homelessness.
+W01.5 ACTION: Monitor housing and shelter for low-income residents and residents experiencing homelessness.

-Encouraging housing for the low-income and homeless throughout the entire city is a value established in Chapter 6 of the City of Spokane's Comprehensive Plan.
-To implement this value downtown, the City and the DSP should coordinate with public and private agencies and other appropriate entities to evaluate existing needs, facilities, and programs relative to health and human services downtown.
+Encouraging housing for the low-income and homeless is a value established in Chapter 6 of the City of Spokane's Comprehensive Plan.
+To implement this value Downtown, the City and the DSP should coordinate with public and private agencies and other appropriate entities to evaluate and serve existing needs, facilities, and programs relative to health and human services Downtown.
+Homeless services and shelter should be provided first in the neighborhood where homelessness first occurs.
+This puts less pressure on Downtown homeless services and is safer for all.

-W02 STRATEGY: Leverage parking management to improve Downtown and enhance the Paid Parking Zone
+WO2 STRATEGY: Leverage parking management to improve Downtown and enhance the Paid Parking Zone

 The City has a Paid Parking Zone for Downtown where all net on-street parking revenue is allocated for investments in Downtown such as streetscape or parking improvements.
-This strategy would enhance the program through implementing strategies in the Downtown Parking Plan, using additional funds when available to continue streetscape improvements and implement other components of the Downtown Plan.
+This strategy would enhance the program through implementing strategies in the Downtown Parking Plan, using additional funds when available to continue streetscape improvements and implement other components of the Downtown Plan, such as infrastructure that supports public safety.